pmpmtj/jassist-assist-google-rest-api/project_structure.md

 - **API Layer**: RESTful API endpoints with versioning
 - **Classification Module**: For data classification tasks
+- **Contacts Management**: Module for storing and managing user contacts
 - **Download GDrive**: Integration with Google Drive for downloading and processing files
 - **Manual Entries**: Module for user-created text entries with classification
 - **Transcription**: Services for audio/video transcription